s-shemmee/Weather-App/README.md

 Contributions to the weather app are welcome!
 To contribute, simply fork this repository, make your changes, and submit a pull request.

 # Credits
-The weather app was created by [Shemmee](https://github.com/s-shemmee) as a final project for the SheCodes Plus program.
+The weather app was created by [s-shemmee](https://github.com/s-shemmee) as a final project for the SheCodes Plus workshop.

 - The app uses the SheCodes weather API to retrieve weather data.